Harry's New York Bar: History

 The bar was acquired by former American star jockey Tod Sloan in 1911, who converted it from a bistro and renamed it the "New York Bar."
-Sloan had gone partners with a New Yorker named Clancy (first name unknown) who owned a bar in Manhattan.
+Sloan had entered into a partnership with a New Yorker named Clancy (first name unknown) who owned a bar in Manhattan.
 That bar was dismantled and shipped to Paris.
 Sloan then hired Harry MacElhone, a barman from Dundee, Scotland, to run the bar.

-At the time, American tourists and members of the artistic and literary communities were beginning to show up in Paris in ever-increasing numbers and Sloan hoped to capitalize on his fame and make the place a spot where expatriates would feel at home.
-His bar did become a popular spot for members of the American Field Service Ambulance Corps during World War I. However, financial problems from Sloan's overspending on a lavish personal lifestyle forced him to sell the bar.
+At the time, American tourists and members of international artistic and literary communities were travelling or moving to Paris in ever-increasing numbers, and Sloan hoped to capitalize on his fame and make the place a place where expatriates would feel at home.
+His bar was successful with members of the American Field Service Ambulance Corps during World War I. However, financial problems from Sloan's overspending on his lavish personal lifestyle forced him to sell the bar.

 In 1923, MacElhone, its former barman, bought the bar and added his name to it.
 He would be responsible for making it into a legendary Parisian landmark.
 When Harry died, in 1958, his son Andrew took over the bar and ran it until 1989.
-His son, Duncan, took over the bar and ran it until his death in 1998, when his widow, Isabelle MacElhone, took it over.
+His son in turn, Duncan, took over the bar and ran it until his death in 1998, when his widow, Isabelle MacElhone, took it over.